 Coffee break over, so back to the kiddos!
 May your week be blessed.

-Our nuthouse is made up of one teacher, one home-schooling mama, and four bambinos.
+Our nuthouse is made up of one teacher, one home-schooling mama, four bambinos, a chocolate lab and a tabby kitty.
 In August 2015, we stepped out on a new adventure, taking each day as it comes, and following where God is asking us to go.